Before you start

 - The control's location is ambiguous → ask the user rather than guessing where the cursor should land.

-check_uploads; report and continue with remaining steps rather than blocking the whole build. - Cursor lands off-target in verification renders → re-check the tip offsets (arrow -22,-17 / I-beam -37,-36) against the element's box before re-timing keyframes.
+- Cursor lands off-target in verification renders → re-check the tip offsets (arrow -22,-17 / I-beam -37,-36) against the placed image's box before re-timing keyframes.